 The Edmonton Trappers entered the Pacific Coast League 40 years ago this year, and a 16-year-old baseball fan was a big part of the organization and its name.

 Quinn Phillips is a Sports Reporter/Anchor for Global News Edmonton.

 Born and raised in Edmonton, Quinn grew up a fan of local sports teams.
-Her dad, Rod, was the radio play-by-play man for the Edmonton Oilers and she spent her childhood at Northlands Coliseum (now Rexall Place) watching the Oilers practice and listening to the media.
+Her Dad, Rod Phillips, was the radio play-by-play man for the Edmonton Oilers and she spent her childhood at Northlands Coliseum (now Rexall Place) watching the Oilers practice and listening to the media.

 Quinn likes to keep active working out with friends, doing yoga, or torturing herself by running stairs.
 Music is another big part of her life as she tries to take in as many live shows as she can.
 She has attended a number of music festivals including Coachella and Lollapalooza, and plans to take in many more.

 WATCH: Quinn Phillips answers a few questions for Global Edmonton viewers, including: how would people describe you, and what do you do on your days off?

 Edmonton Football Team fullback Calvin McCarty announced his retirement Sunday night after 13 seasons with the green and gold.